 How to Make a Media Kit for Your Wedding Business

-We’ve put in a lot of time helping to answer these questions (check out all the helpful articles in the Marketing category of our blog!), but we’d love to explore one of the less utilized ways you can get more eyes on your brand.
-Today, we are diving into the topic of media kits (a foundational public relations asset), so you can feel confident about putting one together and then pitching your wedding business for features.
+We’ve put in a lot of time helping answer these questions (check out all the helpful articles in our marketing blog category!), but we’d love to explore one of the less-utilized ways you can get more eyes on your brand.
+Today, we are diving into media kits (a foundational public relations asset) so you can feel confident putting one together and pitching your wedding business for features.

 What is a media kit?

-Don’t let the fancy title fool you, a media kit is simply an informational document used in the world of public relations (PR).
+Don’t let the fancy title fool you: a media kit is simply an informational document used in public relations (PR).
 They are PDFs, web pages or presentation decks that help you quickly share important information about your business and help the recipient, typically a media outlet, get what they need to feature or collaborate with you.

 Why you need a wedding media kit

-The main reason you would need a media kit is if you have incorporated PR into your overall marketing strategy (so, if that’s not a priority for your business, don’t worry about making one.)
-When you are pitching yourself or your business to magazines for features, blogs for quotes or full articles, podcasts for interviews or spots on television (just to name a few examples), being able to quickly and efficiently give important assets to journalists can be the difference between getting the spot and not.
+The main reason you would need a media kit is if you have incorporated PR into your overall marketing strategy (so if that’s not a priority for your business, don’t worry about making one).
+When you are pitching yourself or your business to magazines for features, blogs for quotes or full articles, podcasts for interviews or television (to name a few examples), being able to quickly and efficiently provide key assets to journalists can be the difference between getting the spot and not.

 What’s included in one

-Media kits vary widely (since they are built around your goals as a business), but there are components each one should include.
+Media kits vary widely (since they are built around your business goals), but there are components each should include.
 Here is a list of what yours needs to have to be effective:

 - An introduction – This is where you want to make a great first impression about who you are and your expertise.
 Just be sure to write it in an authentic brand voice and include your headshot

-- Metrics – Media partners are often interested in how engaged your audience is, so you’ll want to include an overview of the metrics that show that.
+- Metrics – Media partners are often interested in how engaged your audience is, so you’ll want to include an overview of the metrics that demonstrate that engagement.
 Think website visitors, page views, average click-through rates, email list subscribers, etc.

 - Contact information – This may seem like a no-brainer, but you’d be surprised at how many people leave this out.
 Make it easy for people to get in touch with you by sharing direct lines of communication

 “It’s sometimes hard talking about ourselves, but just remember you have earned your accreditations.
-What will capture people’s attention is: a bio that shares your passion and expertise, media logos and resources showing past publications and businesses you have been able to be featured alongside as well as contact information.
+What will capture people’s attention is a bio that shares your passion and expertise, media logos and resources showing past publications and businesses you have been featured alongside and contact information.
 If you want to get spiffy, you can add a testimonial or a headshot and design something special in Canva.
 Developing a personal visual brand with select fonts and colors used on your website and media kit can be a great way to be memorable and stand out!
 People remember color over words, so use that to your advantage!” – Kaleigh Wiese, Brand Strategist

 How to create a media kit

-When it comes to creating a media kit for yourself, there are several ways to go about it.
+When creating a media kit, there are several ways to approach it.
 You can hire the graphic designer who did your branding to create a PDF, hire your website designer to put together a page on your website or purchase a template and create one yourself in Canva.
 Regardless of which route you choose, here are a few tips to help you make your media kit incredibly impactful:

 - Keep it on-brand by following your brand guidelines